Aminata (first on the right)

 Aminata is a student at Yarani, the only vocational training facility in the most populous area of Abidjan, Côte d’Ivoire.

-In a country with one of the largest gender gaps in the whole of Africa, women in Abidjan specifically suffer from the unequal economic situation, resulting in 32% of women having no autonomy over their own wage.
-Education is, therefore, all the more important for girls like Amanita to gain independence and a chance to enter formal employment, however many girls are forced to exit education early in order to get married or support their families financially through informal work.
+In a country with one of the largest gender gaps in Africa, women in Abidjan specifically suffer from the unequal economic situation, resulting in 32% of women having no autonomy over their own wage.
+Education is, therefore, all the more important for girls like Amanita to gain independence and a chance to enter formal employment.
+However many girls are forced to leave education early in order to get married or support their families financially through informal work.

 Schools like Yarani challenge these issues by offering girls like Aminata a place to freely explore different career paths and prepare them for an independent life: